Rob van Boekel

-Rob van Boekel (born 22 February 1987) is a Dutch footballer who plays as an attacking midfielder who for UNA in the Derde Divisie.
+Rob van Boekel (born 22 February 1987) is a Dutch retired footballer who played as an attacking midfielder.

 Club career

 Van Boekel started playing football for local amateur side UNA and joined the PSV academy in 1997.
 After failing to break into their senior squad, he moved to local rivals FC Eindhoven in 2008.

-He returned to UNA in 2013.
+He returned to UNA in 2013 and played his final game in June 2023.